Berichte 2020

 Namibia is no longer a risk country

-Since October 15, 2020, there is no longer a special travel warning for Namibia from the German Foreign Office.
-The number of new infections and people who have died from Covid-19 has steadily decreased in Namibia in recent weeks.
-The current incidence rate for Namibia is settling at 15, so from an epidemiological point of view, the Robert Koch Institute no longer issues a travel warning from Germany.
+Since October 15, 2020, the German Federal Foreign Office has no longer issued a specific travel warning for Namibia.
+The number of new infections and deaths from COVID-19 has steadily declined in Namibia in recent weeks.
+The current incidence rate for Namibia is stabilizing at 15, so from an epidemiological perspective, the Robert Koch Institute no longer issues a travel warning from Germany.

 At the end of September, the state of emergency in Namibia was lifted by the president.
 Since then, everyday life has returned to normal.
-The borders are also partially open, and all those entering the country must report where they are staying for the first seven days and be tested for Covid-19 again after five days.
+The borders are also partially open; all arrivals must report their whereabouts for the first seven days and undergo another COVID-19 test after five days.

 In mid-September, we received another call for help from Okombahe.
-This time, it was the younger adults who were asking for food rations.
+This time, it was from younger adults asking for food rations.
 Most of them are unemployed migrant workers from the coastal region or other cities where they lost their jobs during the lockdown and therefore returned to their hometown and their families in Okombahe.

-We again had the Protestant church distribute 63 large food packages (for €1,650) to young adults and their families.
-This was a typical corona-related aid that was urgently needed, but now that life is returning to normal, it is no longer necessary.
+Through the Protestant Church, we again distributed 63 large food packages (for €1,650) to young adults and their families.
+This was a typical coronavirus-related relief effort that was urgently needed, but now, as life returns to normal, becomes unnecessary.

-Thank you for your special donations, which have enabled us to help generously over the last six months.
-We have distributed food packages and had mouth and nose protection masks made for over €12,000.
-If you would like to help with the association's projects, you are welcome to transfer money to our association account.
+Thank you for your special donations, which have enabled us to provide generous support over the past six months.
+We have distributed food packages and had face masks manufactured for over €12,000.
+If you would like to help with the association's projects, please feel free to transfer money to our association account.

 Critical mark again undercut.

-In August, the number of new corona infections rose significantly in all regions of Namibia, but especially in the capital Windhoek.
-This is why President Hage Gaingob has imposed greater restrictions on the entire country in recent weeks.
-The borders are still closed to tourists, and only the final year classes are taking part in normal classes in schools.
+In August, the number of new coronavirus infections rose significantly in all regions of Namibia, but especially in the capital, Windhoek.
+Therefore, President Hage Gaingob has reimposed greater restrictions on the entire country in recent weeks.
+The borders are still closed to tourists, and only final-year students are attending regular classes in schools.
 However, since the end of August, the number of new infections has been slowly but steadily declining.
-Hospitals are also not reporting any dramatic overcrowding.
-Across the country as a whole, the number of new infections in the last seven days per 100,000 inhabitants has now fallen below the critical mark of 50.
-In mid-August, this figure was still just under 80.
+Hospitals also report no dramatic overcrowding.
+Across the country, the number of new infections per 100,000 inhabitants over the last seven days has now fallen below the critical mark of 50.
+In mid-August, this figure was just under 80.

-As of today (September 14), all pupils are going back to school and kindergartens have also reopened.
-Everything with social distancing rules and with mouth and nose protection.
+As of today (September 14), all students are returning to school, and kindergartens have also reopened.
+All with social distancing and wearing face masks.

 The soup kitchens have been able to continue operating in recent months with a hygiene concept.
-The only major difference from before is that now significantly more children, young people, and also adults and the elderly come to our three soup kitchens to get food.
-Yvonne, Pastor Andreas' wife, speaks of 300 people per meal; previously there were around 45 young people from secondary school in her soup kitchen.
-Albertina also speaks of significantly more visitors.
-This prompted us as an association to provide additional help.
-Both soup kitchens can now buy food at the grocery store in Omaruru for higher amounts and at the end of August another 60 larger food packages were distributed to needy families in Okombahe.
-One food package like this can feed several people for 1-2 weeks.
+The only significant difference compared to before is that significantly more children, young people, adults, and the elderly are now coming to our three soup kitchens to get food.
+Yvonne, Pastor Andreas' wife, speaks of 300 people per meal; previously, her soup kitchen served around 45 secondary school students.
+Albertina also reports significantly more visitors.
+This prompted us as an association to provide additional support.
+Both soup kitchens can now purchase food from the grocery store in Omaruru for larger amounts, and at the end of August, another 60 larger food packages were distributed to needy families in Okombahe.
+One such food package can feed several people for one to two weeks.

-In Omaruru, we are also supporting a soup kitchen at the church for the time being, which cooks ready-made food and distributes it in solid containers.
-The 110 children collect the food and bring it home, where others are still waiting for the food.
+In Omaruru, we are also temporarily supporting a soup kitchen at the church, which prepares ready-made meals and distributes them in sturdy containers.
+The 110 children pick up the food and bring it home, where others are waiting for their meals.

-Thanks to your special donations, we have been able to provide an additional €4,500 for extra meals and hygiene measures in Okombahe over the last two months.
-Sewing washable mouth and nose protection also helps some women in Okombahe to earn a little extra income.
+Thanks to your special donations, we were able to provide an additional €4,500 over the last two months for extra meals and hygiene measures in Okombahe.
+Sewing washable face masks also helps some women in Okombahe earn a little extra income.

 People are very grateful for this, as many no longer have any income.
-This particularly affects day laborers, all employees in the tourism sector, all employees in the church's student hostels, but also the priests, who have to survive on the few offerings from the parishioners who have nothing themselves.
+This particularly applies to day laborers, all employees in the tourism sector, all employees in church student dormitories, but also to pastors, who are expected to survive on the meager offerings of parishioners who have nothing themselves.

 Thank you for your generous donations.
-It's great that there are so many people who support people in the global south beyond their own needs.
-If you would like to help with the association's projects, you are welcome to transfer money to our association account.
+It's wonderful that there are so many people who go above and beyond their own needs to support people in the Global South.
+If you would like to help with the association's projects, please feel free to transfer money to our association's account.

 A bus for a school in the African bush

-Due to South African apartheid, the Martin Luther High School had to be relocated in 1969 from the town of Karibib, which was declared a "whites only" area, to near Okombahe, the homeland of the Damaras.
+Due to South African apartheid, the Martin Luther High School had to be relocated in 1969 from the town of Karibib, which had been declared a "whites-only" area, to near Okombahe, the Damara homeland.
 This boarding school was allowed to be built with a special permit at this former mission school, where at the time predominantly white teachers taught black students, far away from any other "white" settlement.
-In the town of Omaruru, 70 km away, there was the infrastructure that every school needs: a railway station from where the students had to be picked up, a post office where the mail was stored and, of course, food and supply stores.
+The town of Omaruru, 70 km away, had the infrastructure every school needed: a railway station from which students were picked up, a post office where the mail was stored, and, of course, food and supply stores.
 At that time, a Mercedes-Benz 1113 truck was converted so that 70 students and their luggage could be transported on the back.
-It was always a dusty affair, but the transport and the singing of the 70 young people on their "lorry" made history.
+It was a dusty affair, but the transport and the singing of the 70 young people on their "lorry" made history.
 Joachim Knoche, who taught at the school with his wife for eight years in the 1990s, often rode on the truck himself.

 Image: The Mercedes-Benz Lorry from 1969

-The students were transported in this robust vehicle for almost 50 years until it could no longer be repaired.
-For two years, the need was great as no larger vehicle was available for this boarding school in the middle of the bush.
-Together with the Bosch Foundation "Cents for help eV", the Namibia Support Association was now able to help.
+For almost 50 years, the students were transported on this robust vehicle until it was beyond repair.
+For two years, the need was great when no larger vehicle was available for this boarding school in the middle of the bush.
+Together with the Bosch Foundation "Cents for help eV," the Namibia Support Association was able to help.

-Even before the strict lockdown, the association transferred €20,000 for a refurbished, used Mercedes bus, 38-seater with luggage space, which had chauffeured tourists through Namibia for the last 20 years.
-The Namibian Protestant Church, which runs the school, and the school itself were very happy.
+Even before the strict lockdown, the association donated €20,000 for a refurbished, used Mercedes bus, a 38-seater with a luggage compartment, which had been chauffeuring tourists through Namibia for the past 20 years.
+The Namibian Protestant Church, which runs the school, and the school itself were delighted.

 This path is not an easy path!